Textile enterprises strive to transform to adapt to new standards

 doanh-nghiep-nganh-det-may-no-luc-chuyen-doi-de-thich-ungSolar power at a NIKE supply chain factory in Vietnam

 Many experts believe that, despite their many challenges, textile enterprises will adapt and have many future growth opportunities, especially if they actively transform and take advantage of FTAs.
-Furthermore, the requirements for rules of origin in FTAs force textile enterprises to focus on expanding throughout the whole chain, providing an opportunity for the sector to develop sustainably and build a domestic value chain.
+Furthermore, the requirements for rules of origin in FTAs force textile enterprises to focus on expanding throughout the whole chain, providing an opportunity for the sector to develop sustainably and build domestic value chain.
 The textile sector aims for a 5-6% annual growth rate, equal to a production value of around 68-70 billion USD, from now through 2030.

 Businesses interested in clean energy solutions to greening production, towards sustainable development, please contact Our Call Center via 1800 7171 or +84 9 1800 7171 or send an email to hello@vuphong.com for more information.